 Texas man dies after contracting flesh-eating bacteria in Gulf waters, officials say

-A Texas man fishing in the Gulf of Mexico has died after contracting flesh-eating bacteria commonly found in coastal waters where oysters live, health officials said.
+A Texas man fishing in the Gulf of Mexico has died after contracting a flesh-eating bacteria commonly found in coastal waters where oysters live, health officials said.

 The Corpus Christi-Nueces County Public Health District said Tuesday that the elderly patient was “wade fishing” with open wounds before begin transported to an area hospital with “severe leg pain and classic signs” of a Vibrio bacterial infection.